-We finish this section with a brief discussion on how the pattern of the different statistics in these figures illustrates the analytical properties derived above.
-First we discuss the difference between the impact effect of the jump in the cost of the aggregate input on the price level, as well as rate of converge of the price to the cost.
-Let's first concentrate on the case of low ($\pi = 0.025$) and high inflation ($\pi = 0.25$), i.e. figure 3 and figure 4 respectively.
-Even though the inflation rate that roughly corresponds to Argentina is large case ($\pi = 25\%$ c.c. per year), the pattern for the pass through is similar in figure 3 and figure 4.
-For both inflation rates, the instantaneous pass-though is larger for the large cost shock (as can be seen comparing the left and right subplots).
-Nevertheless, as expected, in the case of high inflation ($\pi = 25\%$) the pass-through is higher and the convergence is faster, i.e. the half life of the shock with high inflation is one half relative to low inflation one.
+We end this section with a brief discussion on how the pattern of the different statistics in these figures illustrates the analytical properties derived above.
+First we discuss the difference between the impact effect of the jump in the cost of the aggregate input on the price level and the rate of converge of the price to the cost.
+Let's first concentrate on the case of low ($\pi = 0.025$) and high inflation ($\pi = 0.25$), i.e., figures 3 and 4, respectively.
+Even though the inflation rate that roughly corresponds to Argentina is the large case ($\pi = 25\%$ c.c. per year), the pattern for the passthrough is similar in figures 3 and 4.
+For both inflation rates, the instantaneous passthrough is larger for the large-cost shock (as can be seen by comparing the left and right subplots).
+Nevertheless, as expected, in the case of high inflation $(\pi = 25\%)$, the passthrough is higher and the convergence is faster, i.e., the half-life of the shock with high inflation is one half relative to the low inflation one.
 The convergence rates in the figures with large shocks are so high, with half-lives below two months, that we are very close to full price flexibility.